Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Jacobi manifolds and associated algebraic and geometric structures

-Let $\{-,-\}$ be a Jacobi bracket.
-When we want to stress that $\{-,-\}$ is a bi-differential operator, we also denote it by $J$.
-We collect basic facts, including our notations and conventions, about (multi-)differential operators in Appendix \ref{sec:app_0} and Appendix \ref{sec:app}.
-In the following, we will often refer to them for details.
+A Jacobi bracket $\{-,-\}$ is, by definition, a (first order) bi-differential operator.
+We collect basic facts, including our notations and conventions, about (multi-)differential operators in Appendix \ref{sec:app_0}.
+In the following, we will often refer to it for details.

 \begin{example} \